 An electric car for 2.5 million, luxury cars, estates in Ukraine and abroad and sky-high salaries that the presidents of European countries can envy: it seems that officials of the Deposit Guarantee Fund are accustomed to living “in grand style.”
 At least this is evidenced by their declarations and real estate register data.
 However, it is likely that the management of the FGVFL is still hiding part of the precious property from the NAPC, and along with it… possible business in the aggressor country.

-So what do the subordinate heads of the Deposit Guarantee Fund of Svetlana Rekrut “earn” for it?
+So what do the subordinate heads of the Deposit Guaranty Fund of Svetlana Rekrut “earn” from it?
 What does this have to do with the Fund’s scandalous tenders?

 Against the background of the scandal with the acquisition by the Deposit Guarantee Fund of individuals of an electric car for UAH 2.5 million, the institution continues to spend a lot of money on fuel.
 In particular, in January of this year, the Fund announced a million-dollar tender for the purchase of 15 thousand liters of diesel.
 And this despite the fact that, according to YouControl, official cars run exclusively on gasoline and electricity, and only the personal cars of officials consume diesel fuel.

 Thus, as the declaration shows, the managing director of the Guarantee Fund has a 2022 diesel Range Rover Sport, and her husband has a diesel Mercedes GL of the same age.
-Svetlana Rekrut’s father owns another Mercedes that runs on diesel fuel.
+Svetlana Rekrut’s father owns another diesel-powered Mercedes.
 Natalya Rudukha, who in February this year resigned from her position as deputy director of the Federal State Fund for Guaranty Funds after corruption scandals, also owns a diesel Audi Q5.
 And another deputy, Elena Nuzhnenko, drives a brand new diesel Mercedes registered to her 69-year-old mother.

 The cost of these expensive cars correlates with the high salaries of Foundation employees.